Ryan3Lima/ATUR-Subsurface-Infiltration-Index/README.md

-# Dataset Title
-Arizona Subsurface Infiltration Index v.2
+# Arizona Subsurface Infiltration Index v.2

 **v.1 was not released and was only used for internal testing

+This layer and its associated data will be available on hydroshare soon The Sbii_v2_.tif will be published on ArcGIS online and available to the public soon

 ## Authors